opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-info.md

 `process` | Contains process OD.
 `jvm` | Detailed static information about running JVM, including arguments.
 `thread_pool` | Configured options for all individual thread pools.
-`transport` | Mostly static information about transport layer.
+`transport` | Mostly static information about the transport layer.
-`http` | Mostly static information about http layer.
+`http` | Mostly static information about the HTTP layer.
 `plugins` | Information about installed plugins and modules.
 `ingest` | Information about ingest pipelines and available ingest processors.
 `aggregations` | Information about available [aggregations](../../../aggregations).